emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Tech Stack.md

 ## Decision Outcome

-Chosen option: **“.NET Core + React + Azure”**, because it provides a robust, enterprise-ready foundation that supports both immediate and future scalability needs of the CMS.
-The stack integrates seamlessly with Microsoft’s Azure ecosystem, allowing for cloud-native deployment, DevOps automation, and secure multi-tenant architecture.
+Chosen option: **".NET Core + React + Azure"**, because it provides a robust, enterprise-ready foundation that supports both immediate and future scalability needs of the CMS.
+The stack integrates seamlessly with Microsoft’s Azure ecosystem, allowing for cloud-native features essential for the target clients.

 This approach directly addresses the CMS’s extensibility and scalability goals: